llewelld/data-safe-haven/docs/source/management/allowlist.md

 # Managing allowlists

-For Tier 3 SREs, the Python and R software packages that users are allowed to download from the PyPi and CRAN repositories are restricted.
+For Tier 3 SREs, the Python and R software packages that users are allowed to download from the PyPI and CRAN repositories are restricted.
-Connection to PyPi and CRAN is achieved using [Sonatype Nexus Repository](https://www.sonatype.com/products/sonatype-nexus-repository).
+Connection to PyPI and CRAN is achieved using [Sonatype Nexus Repository](https://www.sonatype.com/products/sonatype-nexus-repository).

 Packages must be explicitly added to the allowlist for the relevant repository before the users can download the package.
 Packages not on the allowlist are blocked.